-- Work with the career center coordinator to expand the number of outside agencies who provide internships and/or employment opportunities for IT students. - Hire a PT faculty member to assist IT students with internships and employment opportunities. - Promote the CIS and WFP/N internship and employment skills courses. - Research Adobe certification exams and update as needed the related course outlines to align to the certification exam objectives.
+- Work with the career center coordinator to expand the number of outside agencies who provide internships and/or employment opportunities for IT students. - Hire a pool of PT faculty members to assist IT students with internships and employment opportunities. - Promote the CIS and CSCI WFP/N internship and employment skills courses. - Research additional industry-related certification exams and update as needed the related course outlines to align to the certification exam objectives.